wandyezj/Random/writings/thoughts/api_design.md

 JSON and XML are well known data interchange formats, it's much easier to use these __Technical Models__ than to attempt to create and explain a new format.

 ### Behavior

-The behavior of an API includes all the effects that it has in both successful and error cases.
+The behavior of an API includes all the effects that it has.
+API behavior includes both success and error cases.

-What happens when an error occurs?
+What can it do and what should it be allowed to do?

 #### Behavior Purpose

-The purpose of an APIs behavior is to accomplish its assigned task.
+The purpose of an APIs behavior is to accomplish its assigned task and provide feedback on that tasks status.

 #### Behavior Principals